rust-lang/rfcs/text/0000-typed-context-injection.md

 }
 ```

-A user can union the component types of several contexts together as follows:
+A user can union the list of component types borrowed by several contexts together as follows:

 ```rust
 fn parent_function(cx: Cx<&mut ParentSystem, ChildCx<'_>>) {